by Adina Scutelnicu23 June '18

 “All color does is to replay their intensity.”

-Indeed, the palette of Gheorghe Virtosu is astonishing.
+Indeed, the palette of Gheorghe Virtosu is astonishing, reminding us of modern art masterworks.
 He encapsulates vivid colors and shattering contrasts in feminine and sinuous contours, which he integrates with that absolute void.

 “The themes of my works are both poetic and fierce.
 Thus the chromatic you are referring to.
 To me, art is a unique form through which I relate, through which I protest against the numberless forms of injustice and crookedness of the world.
 It helps me illustrate hardships unimaginable to a human being in an elegant form of expression, redirecting any reaction towards the elaboration of the oil paintings I create.
 Working continuously, I can overcome any kind of anxiety, of anger or frustration, channeling my energy towards such projects that bring me joys and satisfaction,” he explains.